 Here’s an example mobile number from the UK:

-If you primarily use phone numbers for click-to-dial software integrations and automation, E.164 is almost certainly the best option.
+If you primarily use phone numbers for click-to-dial software integrations and automation, E.164 phone number formatting is almost certainly the best option.
 If you don’t and your employees are manually dialing numbers or using them in marketing personalization in some way, another format may be a better choice.
+Local phone number formats are only ideal for companies that are dealing with only local customers, which in modern business is very few.
+International phone number formatting delivers a safe and effective way to store phone number data.

 Let’s dive deeper into some of the specific considerations that should influence what phone number format you choose.